 March 11, 2019.

-Wind, rain, dreary March weather affronted us as we left the hotel this morning, higher winds, sleet, dreary weather accosted us as we left the Galway University this morning.
+Wind, rain, and dreary March weather affronted us as we left the hotel this morning; higher winds, sleet, and gloomy weather accosted us as we left Galway University this morning.
 The workshop and presentation were worth every drop of water that slashed across my face.

-We trudged over to one of the buildings at the National University of Ireland, up the stairs of an old building, and into the classroom to eavesdrop into a master students induction on their project inquiry.
-The student teaching in this master program is completed in blocks.
-I’m not good at remembering numbers, but I think it was four weeks in their grad classes, six weeks in the classroom teaching/working with their cooperating teacher, then four weeks back at the university in class, and back to the same school for another six week block, and the cycle continues.
-Or the four weeks / six weeks are reversed.
-The professor, who was very sharply dressed in a tweed, dark blue dress, introduced through power point a basic guideline to the PI and it was a bit of a review from their required reading.
-Since I am in the midst of my PI, I appreciated that the outlines and information was very similar to what was presented in my class last fall.
+We trudged over to one of the buildings at the National University of Ireland, up the stairs of an old building, and into the classroom to eavesdrop on a master students induction on their project inquiry.
+The student teaching in this master’s program is completed in blocks. ’m not good at remembering numbers, but I think it was four weeks in their grad classes, and six weeks in the classroom teaching/working with their cooperating teacher.
+Four weeks back at the university in class, and back to the same school for another six-week block, and the cycle continues.
+The four weeks / six weeks are reversed. e professor, who was very sharply dressed in a tweed, dark blue dress, introduced through PowerPoint a basic guideline to the PI and it was a bit of a review from their required reading. nce I am in the midst of my PI, I appreciated that the outlines and information were very similar to what was presented in my class last fall.

-After the prof presentation, the students broke up into groups and as visitors we joined the student groups.
-My professor, J.L. and myself were with a group of four students who followed a protocol for discussion and each student, who did not know what their PI was going to be, had an opportunity to discuss there main concern so far in their student teaching.
-Then the rest of the students brainstormed ideas to help. .L. gave great advice to the students and I quipped in with some info and ideas.
+After the prof presentation, the students broke up into groups and as visitors, we joined the student groups.
+M professor, J.L., and I were with a group of four students who followed a protocol for discussion, and each student, who did not know what their PI was going to be, had an opportunity to discuss their main concern so far in their student teaching. en the rest of the students brainstormed ideas to help. .L. gave great advice to the students and I quipped in with some info and ideas.

-One student has an Oppositional Defiant Student who is problematic in all classes.
-The students never heard of
+One student has an Oppositional Defiant Student who is problematic in all classes. he students never heard of

-In the meantime before I finish writing my blog and if you are interested in how the Ireland school system works Jerry gave a fantastic presentation.
-Play this on your smart phone while driving or working around the house.
+In the meantime, before I finish writing my blog and if you are interested in how the Ireland school system works Jerry gave a fantastic presentation.
+Pla this on your smartphone while driving or working around the house.

 March 10, 11:52 pm

 This evening we took a train from Dublin to Ireland.
-I had the pleasure of chatting away with the natives.
-When one noticed the tiny chapbook about the O’Shea family, and I told him it is a relative’s last name, and I know through my DNA that my Irish origins are from Munster, he was impressed and said, “Oh, you really are an O’Shea.”
-Before he exited, he gave me his ticket from the Ireland and France Rugby match he went to earlier today in Dublin.
-Granted we did discuss the game, but still this small gesture touched my heart, and of course, Ireland won the game.
-He doesn’t think Ireland can beat Wales in the upcoming match.
+I ha the pleasure of chatting away with the natives.
+When one noticed the tiny chapbook about the O’SO’Sheamily, and I told him it is a rerelative’sast name, and I know through my DNA that my Irish origins are from Munster, he was impressed and said, “Oh, “ou really are an O’SheO’Sheaf” re he exited, he gave me his ticket from the Ireland and France Rugby match he went to earlier today in Dublin.
+Gran ed we did discuss the game, but still, this small gesture touched my heart, and of course, Ireland won the game.
+He d esndoesn’tk Ireland can beat Wales in the upcoming match.

 A girl who sat next to me, Catherine, graduated with a degree in Marine Science.
-We discussed the sea life around Ireland: how I may see a pod of dolphins, some small whales, and seals on the ferry out to the Aran Islands.
-We chatted about how Gaelic and Irish are two distinct languages, but each one has distinct variations in various part of the country.
-Then the pressure to pass the end of the school exam because your score can determine what college you go to.
-The test reminded me of the SAT and ACT, but it is their only test.
-If they do well, they do not have to go to school their last year (senior year), but she said very few students take that option.
-She lived in Colorado for a while and came away with two ideas about American Education: College is way too expensive in the states and we over test our kids in the U.S.; as a result; we teach kids that learning isn’t about discovery – which steals discovery away from our students.
-I could not agree more; I love her turn of phrase, “steals discovery away.”
-She also told me that while living in the states she learned she can not use the word crack because though it has a positive connotation in Galway; it is a very negative word all over the States.
-Yep, she’s right about that.
+We d scussed the sea life around Ireland: how I may see a pod of dolphins, some small whales, and seals on the ferry out to the Aran Islands.
+We c atted about how Gaelic and Irish are two distinct languages, but each one has distinct variations in various parts of the country.
+Then the pressure to pass the end-of-the-school exam because your score can determine what college you go to.
+The est reminded me of the SAT and ACT, but it is their only test.
+If they do well, they do not have to go to school in their last year (senior year), but she said very few students take that option.
+She lived in Colorado for a while and came away with two ideas about American Education: College is way too expensive in the states and we overtest our kids in the U.S.; as a result; we teach kids that learning isn’tisn’tt discovery – which steals discovery away from our students.
+I could not agree more; I love her turn of phrase, “stea “s discovery away.”
+She” also told me that while living in the states she learned she can not use the word crack because though it has a positive connotation in Galway; it is a very negative word all over the States.
+Yep, she’sshe’st about that.

-Her fame to claim is that her great grandmother helped to weave the carpet that adorned the Titanic.
-I learned that Bram Stoker was on the Titanic and now I’m angry (but not really) at my eleventh grade English teacher for never telling me.
+Her fame-to-claim is that her great-grandmother helped to weave the carpet that adorned the Titanic.
+I learned that Bram Stoker was on the Titanic and now I’m aI’my (but not really) at my eleventh-grade English teacher for never telling me.

-I’m a sentimental person, and Guinness falls under that realm for me and all because of one man: Dr. Woodland.
-I can’t imagine my college career without him in it.
-I can’t imagine my college career without any of the theatre professors who became an integral part of my life.
+I’m a sentimental person, and Guinness falls under that realm for me, and all because of one man: Dr. Woodland.
+I ccan’timagine my college career without him in it.
+I cacan’tmagine my college career without any of the theatre professors who became an integral part of my life.
 Dr. Woodland and Guinness are intertwined in my mind – and when I enjoy a pint, it is Guinness all because of him.

 Upstairs in the Longhouse, a leather musk permeates the air as soon as you step into it.
-I fantasize jumping the green braided velvety rope and placing my hands on just one of the books and opening it up to read the mysteries within; instead, I look to the wooden arches bring to the mind ship the bottom hull that protects the contents.
+I fantasize about jumping the green braided velvety rope and placing my hands on just one of the books and opening it up to read the mysteries within; instead, I look to the wooden arches bringing to mind ship the bottom hull that protects the contents.

-At St. Patrick’s Cathedral I relished the sound of the choir practicing and breathed in the aroma of the earth from the beam and stonework.
+At St. PaPatrick’sathedral, I relished the sound of the choir practicing and breathed in the aroma of the earth from the beam and stonework.
 I left with a purchased rosary.

 Choir practice.
 I was not allowed to photograph or video the choir, so that is why this is the floor.

-Per my class instructions, I need to write each day’s reflections.
-I have decided to add to the top of the page each day instead of the bottom of the page.
+Per my class instructions, I need to write each daday’seflections.
+I have decided to add it to the top of the page each day instead of the bottom of the page.

 A mystical aura fills the air as I walk around the city.
 I am standing amid centuries: stories told and others lost forever.
-I contemplate on the stories we don’t know, the voices drowned through the years, the ones who built the wall to protect Dublin in the 1100’s, the children who suffered at the hands of a church in the not too distant past, the British kings who visited and the real motives behind those visits.
-The gifts, the wars, the laughter, and the tears, the love, and I’m sure the inevitable infidelity.
+I contemplate the stories we dodon’tnow, the voices drowned through the years, the ones who built the wall to protect Dublin in the 1100s, the children who suffered at the hands of a church in the not too distant past, the British kings who visited and the real motives behind those visits.
+The gifts, the wars, the laughter, the tears, the love, and I’I’mure the inevitable infidelity.

 I walked through the door of Christ Church Cathedral and wondered in awe of the masonry and the talent and strength to build it, I know it is not the original structure built by a Viking King in 1030, but the site remains the same when the Anglo-Normans rebuilt it in in the 12th and 13th century.
 How much of the original look remains the same?

-After my visit, I walked around the city on this rainy day and found myself looped around and at the St. James Brewery Gates.
-I didn’t go in, but the gates reminded me of the book In Search of God and Guinness in which I learned of Arthur Guinness’ kind heart and generosity to his workers.
-He set a gold standard that too many CEO’s fail today.
+After my visit, I walked around the city on this rainy day and found myself looped around at the St. James Brewery Gates.
+I didn’t go inside, but the gates reminded me of the book In Search of God and Guinness in which I learned of Arthur Guinness’’kind heart and generosity to his workers.
+He set a gold standard that too many CEOs fail today.